Hatsunespica/alive2/benchmark/README.md

 ## Throughput experiment
-1. Change the location of alive-mutate in the global variable **ALIVE_PATH** if necessary
-2. Execute bench.py
+1. Execute bench.py
-3. Check results in res.txt
+2. Check results in res.txt
 ### Suggested customization
 1. Add more fiels to tests folder and rerun bench.py.
 For example, you can randomly select a number of files from LLVM repo.
 You can start with files in https://github.com/llvm/llvm-project/tree/main/llvm/test/Transforms/InstCombine .
 Randomly select a subset of .ll files, place them under tests folder, and rerun bench.py.
 You should find those added tests in the final res.txt.
 2. Change the global variable **COUNT** in bench.py.
 This variable controls the number of mutants generated for each input file.